Res Hall Check-In

 Student Account, Grades, & Student Records (FERPA)

 Students can view information about their academic record and student account in the college’s student records database (Self-Service) using the i.d. and password assigned, along with their date of birth and system i.d. given to the students by the Information Technology department.
 Among the information available to the students are semester class schedules, the college catalog, mid-term and final grades, unofficial transcripts, and charges and credits to the student’s account.

-Parents who claim students as “dependent” for income tax purposes may view students’ grades by either (1) the student sharing i.d. and password with parents, allowing the parents to view the academic records online, or (2) the student completing a FERPA form available on Milligan’s website or in the Registrar’s Office.
+Parents who claim students as “dependent” for income tax purposes may view students’ grades by encouraging the student to complete a FERPA form available on Milligan’s website or in the Registrar’s Office.
 This form authorizes grades to be mailed to parents and/or other types of communication.